President: Robert Agnello, DO

-President-elect: Nicholas Pennings, DO
+President: Nicholas Pennings, DO

 Dr. Pennings is an Associate Professor and Chair of Family Medicine at CUSOM.
 He is Board Certified in Family Medicine and Obesity Medicine.
 Dr. Pennings moved from private practice into academic medicine joining the faculty of the Campbell University School of Osteopathic Medicine in 2013.
 He serves as Chair of Family Medicine and as the director of the Campbell University Health Center.
 Dr. Pennings is a fellow of the Obesity Medicine Association and serves as an Executive Director for Medical Education for the Obesity Medicine Association.

-Vice-President: Mary Gaffney, DO
+President-elect: Mary Gaffney, DO

 Dr. Gaffney is a family medicine physician practicing in Charlotte with Gaffney Health Services.
 She graduated from Michigan State University College of Osteopathic Medicine.
 She is affiliated with Novant Health Presbyterian Hospital.

-Secretary-Treasurer: Anthony Elkins, DO
+Secretary-Treasurer: Anthony (Tony) Elkins, DO

-At Large Member: Gina Micchia, DO
+Member at Large: Gina Micchia, DO

 Dr. Micchia has practiced family medicine for 25 years, 16 of which were in North Carolina.
 She graduated from the Philadelphia College of Osteopathic Medicine.
 She is employed with Novant Health in Wake Forest, where her practice focuses on women’s health issues.

-At Large Member: Slade Suchecki, DO
+Member at Large: Slade Suchecki, DO

 Dr. Suchecki is an MDVIP affiliated physician whose primary care practice serves both New Hanover and Brunswick Counties, of North Carolina.
 He is affiliated with Dosher Memorial Hospital and Novant Brunswick Community Hospital.
 Dr. Suchecki is a graduate of the United States Military Academy and the University of Pikeville-Kentucky College of Osteopathic Medicine (KYCOM).
 He is a Veteran who served in the US Army, 101st Airborne, 801st Main Support Battalion and MEDDAC.
 In addition to his professional affiliation with NCS-ACOFP and NCOMA, he has served as a member of the Board of Directors of NCAFP and is currently the Vice President of the Brunswick County Medical Society, and a previous member of NC Medical Board Review Panel.